Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: HOS in the superposed spectra of circular random matrices

-In this subsection, we study HOS in the superposed spectra of the CUE in similar lines to Sec. \ref{subsec:SuperpositionCOE}, where the superposition of COE is studied.
+In this subsection, we study HOS distributions in the superposed spectra of the CUE in similar lines to Sec. \ref{subsec:SuperpositionCOE}, where the superposition of COE is studied.
 The CUE ($\beta=2$) is used to model systems without time-reversal symmetry, irrespective of the rotational symmetry \cite{mehta2004random}.
 We tabulate our results in Table~\ref{Table:CUEtable1} for $m=2$ to $7$ and various values of $k$.
 In this case also, all values of $\beta'$ are whole numbers except few.
-Here, we can see that for lower values of $k$, especially for $k$ less than $m$, we get non-integer values.
+Here, we can see that for lower values of $k$, especially for $k$ less than $m$, we get positive non-integer values.
 For higher $k$, the analytical distribution fits very well with the numerical data, but for a few lower values of $k$, it doesn't.
 It can be seen that for each $m$, the value of $\beta'$ increases with $k$, and for a given $k$, the value of $\beta'$ decreases as $m$ increases.
 Further, the $k=1$ case is studied in detail in Sec. \ref{subsec:Simul.Comp.HOS}.
-The results are plotted in Figs.~\ref{fig:CUE2added1}-\ref{fig:CUE3added3}.
-Here, we have also shown the non-integer $\beta'$ values in Figs.~\ref{fig:CUE4added5} and Fig.~\ref{fig:CUE3added4}.
-More results are plotted in the supplementary material.
+The results are plotted in Figs.~\ref{fig:k_5_to_10_m2_CUE} and \ref{fig:k_2_to_3_CUE_m4}.
+Here, the non-integer $\beta'$ values are shown in Fig.~\ref{fig:k_2_to_3_CUE_m4}.
+More results are plotted in the supplementary material \cite{supplementry2025}.